2i2c-org/team-compass/biz-dev/engagement.md

 -   Some agreements have FTE clauses.
 Did we deliver on those?
 -   Can we _extend the existing relationship_?

-**We don’t only care about the 2i2c side of things.**
+**We don't only care about the 2i2c side of things.**

 From a communities perspective Engagement Management means:

 1. Are we delivering value to communities?
-2. What’s the health of all of the active contracts?
+2. What's the health of all of the active contracts?
 3. Which satisfaction metric of our product offerings?

-### Engagement Workflow
+## Engagement Workflow

 More details can be found in the [Engagement Workflow](crm/engagement-workflow.md)